 Normally 7mm corrugated steel plate is used with a zinc coating for corrosion protection.
 Sheets can be installed transverse or parallel to the road line.
 It is considered that sheets installed crosswise give a better bearing capacity and rutting resistance whereas sheets installed along the roadline appear to be better at dealing with longitudinal depressions and frost heave.

-The reinforcement of pavement layers using steel mesh is now a well established science following research carried out under the EU REFLEX project “Reinforcement of Flexible Road Structures with Steel Fabrics to Prolong Service Life” (1999-2002).
+The reinforcement of pavement layers using steel grid is now a well-established science following research carried out under the EU REFLEX project “Reinforcement of Flexible Road Structures with Steel Fabrics to Prolong Service Life” (1999-2002).
 This project had the objective of developing technologies for road reconstruction and rehabilitation using steel reinforcement to improve ‘whole life’ costs of roads and extend the working life of road pavements.
+ROADEX research results and long experience from practice have shown that steel grids can be very effective against permanent deformations (Mode 2 rutting) in road structures over weak subgrades.
+According to ROADEX results average rut depths of reinforced structures can be 40 - 60 % of the corresponding values of structures without reinforcement.
+This means 50 - 100 % longer service life from the point of view of rutting.

 ROADEX recommends that a steel grid should always be installed in the lower layer of a road structure over peat.
+Generally, the most optimal solution is to install the grid inside the unbound granular base course at a depth of 200 – 300 mm from the road surface.
 This helps stiffen the structure and improves its load distributing properties by tying everything together.
+If the steel grid for some reason has to be installed inside the bound asphalt layers, the absolute minimum depth should be 120 mm.
 The steel grid should extend over the full transverse width of the road without joints (i.e no joints parallel to the line of the road).
 Experience has shown that cracks will develop at such longitudinal joints or at the ends of the grids.
 Designers should therefore ensure that the grid extends the full width of the road.
 Transverse joints between adjacent grids along the road may be lapped or unlapped.
 Finland does not lap these joints, Scotland laps them sometimes.
 Steel grids over culverts, pipes or cables may cause problems for future maintenance operations and should be omitted at these locations or carefully designed to prevent future problems.

 7.5.4.
 Vertical drainage